fdioDocs/vpp-docs/docs/reference/vppcontainers/index.rst

 VPP with Containers
 ===================

-This is the guide to using VPP with Vagrant (in a VM with two containers).
+This reference guide will cover using Vagrant to boot a VM (virtual machine) that will run and connect two linux containers interfaced through LXC.
+The movtivation for this guide is to use containers to test VPP in isolated environments.

 .. toctree::